Skip to content

 Last night I fixed homemade pimento cheese sandwiches and tomato soup for dinner.
 Usually I’ll fix peanut butter sandwiches to go with the tomato soup but I happened to have everything needed on hand to make the pimento cheese spread.
 I absolutely love my recipe!

 What do you do to kick off autumn?
 I’m sitting out my autumn mix candies.
 You know a mix of candy corn and pumpkins.
 I like eating a little of the sweetsy good stuff but mostly I like having it on display because it reminds me of my childhood and I incorporated it into our children’s upbringing.
 I’m tempted to have hot chocolate but the weather isn’t quite cool enough to have it yet.
 I’ll patiently wait.
-Maybe, I can make a batch of homemade marshmallows to pop onto of our hot chocolatey drinks when the time is purrfect!
+Maybe, I can make a batch of homemade marshmallows to pop on top of our hot chocolatey drinks when the time is purrfect!

 We bought these mugs when we went to Maine in 2004 for our 20th anniversary & family vacation.
 I guess I’ll need to get these out, too.